 The PM last demonstrated compliance in 2020; however, QRT believes that the primary reason for noncompliance continues to be multifactorial, yet rooted in the fact that it is easier to review the plan and make changes annually.
 During QRT meetings in SFY 2021, discussion included that these specific providers should be included in the cohort required to participate in the mandatory provider remediation (MPR) process.
-QMR continues to develop a protocol with the implementation date TBD; however, recent updates indicate that providers needing mandatory remediation will include those that licensing has deemed need increased monitoring (since they see providers more than QMR); not necessarily providers identified through the QMR CAP process.
-This will also be a topic moving forward with regard to changes that could be made to the performance measures and remediation activities for discussion in preparation for the 2023 waiver renewal.
+DMAS continues to develop a protocol with the implementation date of SFY 2024.
+With the introduction of additional oversight processes, such as MPR, it is the hope of the QRT that this PM begins to move in a more positive direction.